phddamuge/phddamuge.github.io/index.md

 [Last Updated Sep 2023][Designed by Yongwei Zhou]

 ## News
+- 01/2025: Release our Preference Curriculum paper for LLM pretraining
+- 04/2024: Pleasure to join FMG in Meituan.com as FTE
 - 09/2023: One paper is accepted to IEEE/ACM Transactions on Audio, Speech, and Language Processing.
 - 02/2022: Our [UniRPG](https://arxiv.org/pdf/2210.08249.pdf) (EMNLP 2022) achieves the Top-1 on [TAT-QA](https://nextplusplus.github.io/TAT-QA/) leaderboard.
 - 02/2022: Our [OPERA++](https://aclanthology.org/2022.naacl-main.119.pdf) (NAACL 2022) achieves the Top-1 on [DROP](https://leaderboard.allenai.org/drop/submissions/public) leaderboard.